cfelton/test_jpeg/docs/source/overview.rst

 Overview
 ========
-This is the documentation for a JPEG encoder implemented in MyHDL.
+The `jpegenc` package is a JPEG encoder implemented in [MyHDL](http://www.myhdl.org).
+The JPEG encoder is intended to be flexible with reusable subblocks.
+This project also includes a verification environment for the encoder.

 The following figure outlines the main subblocks in the system.

 .. figure:: https://cloud.githubusercontent.com/assets/766391/18724671/e3eff6e8-8002-11e6-9dfe-9a03379a06fb.png